OTTAWA, March 28, 2018 /CNW/ - Update

 What you should do to protect your health?

-Check to see whether you have the recalled frozen raw breaded chicken product in your home or place of business.
+Check to see you if you have the recalled frozen raw breaded chicken product in your home or place of business.
 If you do:

 - Do not use or eat the recalled product.
 Secure the recalled product in a plastic bag and throw it out or return it to the store where it was purchased.

-- If you do not have the original packaging of a frozen raw breaded chicken product and you are unsure of whether it is included in the food recall warning, throw it out just to be safe.
+- If you do not have the original packaging of a frozen raw breaded chicken product and you are unsure if it is included in the food recall warning, throw it out just to be safe.

 - Wash your hands thoroughly with soap and warm water before and after handling all types of raw poultry.

-- Always follow the cooking instructions provided on the package.
+- Always follow package cooking instructions.
 Cook poultry to a safe internal temperature that has been checked using a digital thermometer.
 Raw poultry pieces should be cooked to an internal temperature of 74°C (165°F).
 Whole poultry should be cooked to an internal temperature of 82°C (180°F).

 - Keep raw poultry away from other food while shopping, storing, repackaging, cooking and serving foods.